Welcome

 Learning Outcomes

-This article examines the principles of causation in negligence, covering both factual and legal causation.
-It explains the 'but for' test and its exceptions, including the material contribution test relevant to multiple causes and cumulative injuries.
-The article also outlines the concept of remoteness of damage and the impact of intervening acts (novus actus interveniens) on breaking the chain of causation.
-Understanding these principles is essential for applying the law of negligence correctly in SQE1 assessments involving scenarios with multiple potential causes or injuries.
+This article examines the principles of causation in negligence, covering both factual and legal causation, the 'but for' test and its exceptions, the material contribution to harm and material increase in risk approaches, remoteness of damage, and the impact of intervening acts (novus actus interveniens) on breaking the chain of causation.
+It outlines the distinction between cumulative and alternative causal mechanisms, the difference between divisible and indivisible injuries and the consequences for apportionment and joint and several liability, the orthodox limits on loss of chance in negligence, and assessment of whether intervening acts break the chain, including claims involving subsequent medical treatment or claimant conduct.

 SQE1 Syllabus

-For SQE1, you need a practical understanding of how causation links a defendant's breach of duty to the claimant's loss in negligence claims.
-This includes applying rules for both factual and legal causation, especially in complex situations involving multiple potential causes or successive injuries.
-Key areas for revision include:
+For SQE1, you are required to understand how causation links a defendant's breach of duty to the claimant's loss in negligence claims, including the application of rules for both factual and legal causation, especially in complex situations involving multiple potential causes or successive injuries, with a focus on the following syllabus points:

-- The distinction between divisible and indivisible injuries in the context of multiple causes.
+• The distinction between divisible and indivisible injuries in the context of multiple causes, and the implications for apportionment vs joint and several liability.

-- Identifying intervening acts (novus actus interveniens) and determining if they break the chain of causation.
+• Identifying intervening acts (novus actus interveniens) and determining if they break the chain of causation, including acts by claimants, third parties, and natural events.

 Test Your Knowledge